sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-pagerduty-alerts.md

   host01         file_exists   CheckFileExists CRITICAL - 0 files matched pattern /tmp/my-file.txt           2   false      2021-03-15 19:28:21 +0000 UTC   1b4266ae-7200-4728-a0n4-2f50f7a56613
 {{< /code >}}

-Open the Sensu [web UI][11] to see the events the `file_exists` check is generating.
+Open the Sensu [web UI][11] to view the events the `file_exists` check is generating.
 Visit http://127.0.0.1:3000, and log in as the admin user (created during [initialization][10] when you installed the Sensu backend).
 The failing check's events will be listed on the Events page.

 ## Observe the alert in PagerDuty

 After Sensu detects the non-OK event, the handler you set up will send the alert to PagerDuty.
-Log in to your PagerDuty account to see an event similar to this one:
+Log in to your PagerDuty account to view an event similar to this one:

 {{< figure src="/images/pagerduty_alert_example.png" alt="Example alert in PagerDuty for failing Sensu check" link="/images/pagerduty_alert_example.png" target="_blank" >}}